stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Storm/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells, Heart of the Storm and Storm Guide<br>**Actions:** Free<br>**Trigger:** You are hit by a melee attack.
 *The tempest confined inside you is released against your attackers.*

 When a creature hits you with a melee attack, you automatically deal electric or sonic damage (choose each time you use this ability) to the attacker.
 The damage equals two times your maximum spell level.
-The attacker must also make a Strength defense check vs your spellcasting skill.
+The attacker must also make a Strength defense check vs your evocation skill.
 On a fail, the attacker is pushed in a straight line up to 20 feet away from you.

 This ability triggers once per round and automatically on the first attack to hit you each round, unless you declare on your turn or when you roll initiative that it will trigger from attacks by a specified creature, or not to use it at all.